 - Step 4: Roll the ball to the starting position

 - Erector Spinae: 3 muscle group that goes from your lower back all the way up to your neck

-- External obliques: These muscles are on both sides of your abdomen
+- External obliques: These core muscles are on both sides of your abdomen

 - Gluteus Maximus, hamstring group, piriformis: You can find this group of muscles between your upper thighs all the way up to your buttocks